1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 By contributors to Kiplinger.com's Wealth Creation channel

-We asked credentialed financial advisers and attorneys, whose columns appear on our Wealth Creation Channel, to share what they’re telling their clients … about what’s going on, why and what they should be doing about it.
+We asked credentialed financial advisers and attorneys, whose columns appear on our Wealth Creation Channel, to share what they tell their clients to do during times like these and the days of almost 1,200-point drops back in February 2018.
 Here’s what 20 of them had to say.

-The Dow dropped 4.6% on Feb.
+Let's put it all into perspective.
+The Dow dropped 4.6% back on Feb.
 5, or 1,175 points.
 It was the worst point decline in history.
 As a percentage, however, we have had 107 days worse than this one.

 A "market correction" — defined by a drop of 10% or more — seems like a not-too-distant possibility.
 On average, this happens once a year.

 In other words, events like this are completely normal.

 Side note: If you own U.S. government bonds, you made money that day.
 On the worst point decline in STOCK MARKET HISTORY, you made money.

 Instead of trying to pinpoint the exact reason for the recent volatility, I want to ask you a question:

 If your investment portfolio dropped in value by 30%, what would you do?

 Scratch that.
 Let me ask you a different question first: